PVP Rules

 Stacking Consequences

 You cannot stack consequences from the same encounter.
-If someone agrees to enslavement, for instance, you cannot perma them.
-Same being that if you rob someone, or maim someone, you cannot perma them.
+You cannot stack consequences from the same encounter without consent.
+If someone agrees to enslavement, for instance, you cannot PK them.
+Same being that if you rob someone, or maim someone, you cannot PK them.
 Remember that consequences are a tool for driving a story, and under no circumstance should “my” story come before “anyone else’s” story.
 The only exception is if the victim consents to additional consequences.

 3rd Party Consequences